pietrop/autoEdit_2_user_manual/transcribing/shortcuts.md

 | **Show inspector console** | Alt + cmd + j | Shows nwsj V8 inspector console, for developers, and debugging. |

+_FYI there are currently no shortcuts in paper-edit view._